publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schX/ptE/m__us_usc_t42_s300d–53.md

     (k) __System authority__

-        In providing services under this section, a protection and advocacy system shall have the same authorities, including access to records, as such system would have for purposes of providing services under subtitle C of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 \[[42 U.S.C.
-15041][/us/usc/t42/s15041] et seq.\].
+        In providing services under this section, a protection and advocacy system shall have the same authorities, including access to records, as such system would have for purposes of providing services under subtitle C of title I of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 ([42 U.S.C.
+15041][/us/usc/t42/s15041] et seq.).

     (l) __Authorization of appropriations__

-        There are authorized to be appropriated to carry out this section $5,000,000 for fiscal year 2001, and such sums as may be necessary for each  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-Probably should be followed by “of”. </sup></sup>  the fiscal years 2009 through 2012.
+        There are authorized to be appropriated to carry out this section $3,100,000 for each of the fiscal years 2015 through 2019.

     (m) __Definitions__